Spend a day cruising down the East Alligator River on the border of Arnhem Land and spot some of the region’s biggest saltwater crocodiles.

 The half-submerged crocodile nestled amongst the waterlilies of a Kakadu billabong is an iconic image of the Northern Territory.
 To see it up close is to witness nature at its most sublime and deadly.
 These magnificent creatures are the world’s largest reptile and have roamed this land for over 200 million years.

-Of the 23 crocodile species around the world, the Australian saltwater crocodile (ginga) is the largest, and most dangerous, reaching lengths in excess of six metres.
+Of the 23 crocodile species around the world, the Australian saltwater crocodile (ginga) is the largest, and most dangerous, reaching lengths in excess of 6m.
 It lives in both freshwater and estuarine waterways and is a shrewd and aggressive hunter.
 The shy, freshwater crocodile (madjarrki) is a smaller species found in the billabongs, plunge pools and freshwater rivers of Kakadu.

 Cruise down the East Alligator River on the border of Arnhem Land and spot some of the region’s biggest saltwater crocodiles.
 Learn about the cultural significance of these ancient creatures from indigenous tour guides and snap a photograph to remember.